 THE SEA OF AZOF.-Colonel Ogilvie, commanding a Turkish brigade at Yeni-Kaleh, returned a few days ago, on account of his health, from the sea of Azof.
 According to his account, things are going on pretty smoothly there.
 The fortifications are assuming daily a more reassuring character.
 The Sphinx, Captain Willmot, and the little gunboats, are diligently searching after Russian vessels and stores in the sea of Azof.
 Most of the Greek and Russian inhabitants have quitted, and the Tartars have siezed the opportunity to possess themselves of their lands.
 The Russians are fortifying the Isthmus of Arabat.
-The Circassians are said to have returned to Anapa. - Times Correspondent.
+The Circassians are said to have returned to Anapa.-Times Correspondent.

-RUSSIAN AGENTS IN BAVARIA.-A letter from Nuremberg, in Bavaria, of the 8th, says :- "The police yesterday arrested two Russian agents as they were about to leave by railway with two gunsmiths whom they had engaged, and a Russian officer who has arrived here has been placed under surveillance.
+RUSSIAN AGENTS IN BAYARIA .- A letter from Nuremberg, in Bavaria, of the 8th, says :--- "The police yesterday arrested two Russian agents as they were about to leave by railway with two gunsmiths whom they had engaged, and a Russian officer who has arrived here has been placed under surveillance.
 Several of our gunsmiths have, it is said, been engaged for Russia by the promise of a fixed salary of five hundred silver roubles (the rouble is about four francs) and many contingent advantages."

-THE AUSTRIAN ARMY.-THE DANUBL.-The Vienna Minister of Finance estimates that the saving which will be effected in the course of the present year by the reduction of the army will be 50,000,000 florins (the florin is about two francs fifty cents).
-The same letter states that the corn merchants at Vienna had learned from Galatz that the fears which had been entertained of a blockade of the Danube were unfounded; but that the lowness of the water formed an obstacle to exportations.
+THE AUSTRIAN ARMY .- THE DANUBLE .- The Vienna Minister of Finance estimates that the saving which will be effected in the course of the present year by the reduction of the army will be 50,000,000 florins (the florin) on the road.